Impact of surface reflectivity on the ultra-fast laser melting of silicon-germanium alloys: Results and Discussion

-In line with expectations, we achieved higher ED thresholds (see Table S2) compared to that in relaxed samples, in the range of $1.05 - 1.20$ $Jcm^{-2}$.
-This is ascribed, as introduced, to the smaller thickness of the samples, implying thermal conduction mainly governed by the silicon buffer.
-Turning to melt-depths, our computational results, reported in Figure 5b-e, confirmed, in all cases, our calibration was essential for a correct matching.
+In line with experiments, we achieved higher ED thresholds (see Table S4) compared to that in relaxed samples, in the range of $1.40 - 1.55$ $Jcm^{-2}$.
+This is ascribed to the smaller thickness of the samples, implying thermal conduction mainly governed by the silicon buffer.

+Turning to melt-depths, our computational results, reported in Figure 6b-e, confirmed, in all cases, our reflectivity fine-tuning was essential for a correct matching.
 Accordingly, the cyan histograms are in close agreement with the black dots (experiment), while the magenta bars (original model) are always $\sim$ 20 nm deeper.
-The simulated germanium segregation profiles, drawn in Figure 5f-g along with the experimental ones, featured a good level of accuracy owing to the correct evaluation of the specimen' reflectivity and reproduction of the germanium segregation process.
+The simulated germanium segregation profiles, drawn in Figure 6f-g along with the experimental ones, featured a good level of accuracy owing to the correct reproduction of the germanium segregation process.
 Some critical issues occurred as we increased the laser fluency to ED $> 2.00 \, Jcm^{-2}$ .
 In this regime the liquid front exceeded the 30 nm of strained $Si_{1-x}Ge_x$ samples, entering the Si buffer region.
 Liquid temperatures then reached $\sim$ 1700 K, a range where our calibration is not trained and yielded an incorrect small reflectivity value of $\sim$ 0.75.
-To overcome the limitation of linearity in the $>$ 1700 K range, we studied a cut-off of the semi-empirical $\Im (\varepsilon_l)$ function yielding R = 0.80 with whom the experiment is matched (Table S6).\\
+To overcome the limitation (due to temperature expression linearity), we studied a cut-off of the semi-empirical $\Im (\varepsilon_l)$ function yielding R = 0.80 with whom the experiment is matched (Table 4).\\